basejump-ai/basejump/README.md

 - **Complete audit trail** with queries and results saved in a pre-configured database schema

 ## Installation
-Create a virtual environment and then install from PYPI:
+Create a virtual environment and then install from PyPI:
 ```bash
 pip install basejump
 ```